 SECOND POST ON AYCE AT KYUNG BOK PALACE [HERE]

-The restaurant has comfortable booth seating and some people mention the interior looks run down and gloomy, but I think it is fine and can imagine why people may think negatively because of the service.
-On the way to the washrooms, there are a few private rooms that look pretty nice.
+Why?
+Because the service was perfect since we were the only ones here, we were seated right away, our server brought our food and nothing else was needed from him, which was good since he disappeared.
+The restaurant has comfortable booth seating arrangements and some people mention the interior looks run down and gloomy, but I think it is fine and can imagine why people may think negatively because of the service.
+On the way to the washrooms, there are a few private rooms that look pretty nice too.

 The noodles absorb the broth and has a nice chew to them, I am not a fan of noodles but I liked these ones.
 The piece of chicken given is the thigh and leg, and the chicken tastes very soft and can be pulled apart easily.